MartinKondor/inconnect/README.md

 <p align="center">
 <img src="https://github.com/MartinKondor/fsberry/blob/master/public/images/strawberry-logo.png" width="122px" height="auto">
 </p>
-<h1 align="center">FlyingStrawberry, the social network</h1>
+<h1 align="center">FSBerry, the social network</h1>
 <h3 align="center">
 Free, open source, built by a community, built for everyone.
 </h3>

-The main mission of this project (FlyingStrawberry or FSBerry), is to create and maintain a social network which is available for everyone, free to use, as secure as possible and built by a community.
+The main mission of this project FSBerry (or FlyingStrawberry), is to create and maintain a social network which is available for everyone, free to use, as secure as possible and built by a community.
 On the community, we mean both the developers and the users who can recommend different functionalities and/or contribute on FlyingStrawberry.

 On the other hand, a social network must have some functions what could make it more useful.
 Here is the list (not complete) of these yet not implemented functions where you can help us: